 As any film buff will surely tell you, franchises are a major part of Hollywood’s DNA.
 Movies in the sci-fi, action, and superhero genres have spawned follow-ups that are in some cases better than the ones that preceded them and add a layer of richness to the series’ overarching narrative (see: The Empire Strikes Back, The Dark Knight).

 In 2012, directors Phil Lord and Chris Miller defied expectations with their reboot of the 21 Jump Street property.
-Praised for its meta humor and phenomenal chemistry between its stars, the film was a critical and commercial success and became one of the biggest films of the year.
-These results led to Sony brining back Schmidt (Jonah Hill) and Jenko (Channing Tatum) for another round in this week’s 22 Jump Street.
-After the first trailers hit the web, many feared that the curse of the comedy sequel would continue (since the two films had the same plot on paper), but now that the reviews are in, that isn’t the case.
-22 Jump Street is being hailed as one of those rare instances where a sequel matches the greatness of the original.
+Praised for its meta humor and chemistry between its stars, the film was a critical and commercial success and became one of the biggest films of the year.
+These results led to Sony brining back Schmidt (Jonah Hill) and Jenko (Channing Tatum) for another round, but many viewers became skeptical of the project once the trailers essentially sold it as a retread of the first movie, only with the undercover cops investigating a college drug ring instead of one in high school.

 The Naked Gun 2 ½: The Smell of Fear